Did you once think that monetizing your blog meant slapping up spammy ads?

 10. Use Up-Sells and Cross-Sells

-A lot of the WordPress eCommerce plugins offer this as a feature.
+A lot of the WordPress eCommerce plugins offer this as a feature, for example WooCommerce does.
 You should take advantage of it if it fits your model.

 Up-Sells – When someone is looking at a specific product, you have the option of adding up-sells.
 An example would be if you chose an iMac on Apple.com, an up-sell would be showing your iMac with a larger screen and one with a Retina display.
 This is a great way to get your customers to think about a similar product that has more features, added options, and, of course, is more expensive.